 So the father–presumably–did what any father should, which is to provide what he thinks is best for his daughter.
 To fathers, this is clearly an act of love.
 But in the end, his decision was a selfish love that he wanted her to have, without fully understanding the quality of existence she would have to live out.

 I’m going to stop this argument before it loses its effectiveness due to the music video being only 6 minutes long.
-Avoiding plot holes probably wasn’t an artistic priority.
+Avoiding plot holes probably wasn’t the artistic priority.
 But for me–something I’ve yet to fully learn–is that, blindly engaging with this kind of emotional yet manipulative material can encourage depression.
 The feelings of emptiness and hopelessness are prone, and so it’s not always a good idea to give my heart to something simply because it drew my empathetic attention.

 Since I started watching anime 8 months ago, I’ve been going on r/anime_irl pretty regularly.
 I think this subreddit is indicative of the themes in anime that the Western, internet-age audience resonates the most with: yuri, ecchi, loli, irony, and loneliness.
 These images (screencaps from anime) are essentially memes, and they are often not very wholesome.
 But still, in a way, it’s a community that comes together through expressing, acknowledging, and relating to the hardships and struggles in life:

 While I think that this is generally a good thing, like all good things, we need to be able to discern what’s real and what’s not.
 Under the filter of depression, these memes would not only feel relevant, they may perpetuate that state of mind, because I would have already have bought the lie that I’m alone.
-Because in reality, we aren’t alone–even if for the fact that many of us feel like we’re alone.
+But in reality, we aren’t alone–even if for the fact that many of us feel like we’re alone.

 My primary concern with Shelter (and many other anime or art that include these kinds of artificial sadness) is not in their production or plot, but rather in their normalization and acceptance of loneliness.
 Feeling alone is definitely valid, and art that depicts loneliness certainly has value for the artist themselves even if it’s not cathartic to others.
 But I would caution against dwelling in those mindsets, because they’re surprisingly contagious.